Cyclic Sieving for Plane Partitions and Symmetry: Introduction and statement of results

-In the present paper, we extend \cref{thm:ppart_csiev} by considering symmetries of plane partitions.
-The study of plane partitions with symmetry goes back to MacMahon~\cite{macmahon1899partitions}, but the field really took off starting in the 1980s in connection with the study of alternating sign matrices: see for instance the seminal paper of Stanley~\cite{stanley1986symmetries} which identified 10 symmetry classes of plane partitions, and see~\cite{krattenthaler2016plane} for a modern update to Stanley's paper.
+In the present paper, we extend Theorem~\ref{thm:ppart_csiev} by considering symmetries of plane partitions.
+The study of plane partitions with symmetry goes back to MacMahon~\cite{macmahon1899partitions}, but really took off in the 1970s and 80s: see for instance the seminal paper of Stanley~\cite{stanley1986symmetries} which identified 10 symmetry classes of plane partitions, and see~\cite{krattenthaler2016plane} for a modern update to Stanley's paper.
 Here we will be concerned exclusively with the involutive symmetries of plane partitions.

 The first symmetry we consider is \emph{complementation} $\mathrm{Co}\colon \mathrm{PP}^{m}(a\times b)\to \mathrm{PP}^{m}(a\times b)$, which is defined by $\mathrm{Co}(\pi)_{i,j} \coloneqq m - \pi_{a+1-i,b+1-j}$.
 A plane partition $\pi \in \mathrm{PP}^{m}(a\times b)$ can be viewed as the $3$-dimensional stack of cubes inside of an $a\times b \times m$ rectangular box which has~$\pi_{i,j}$ cubes stacked at position $(i,j)$, in which case complementation is set-theoretic complementation inside this box.